-requires the firm survives, meaning these events are not mass layoffs or firm deaths.
-Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.18
+Restriction (1) requires that the events be permanent, rather than temporary layoffs.
+Restriction (2) requires the firm survives, meaning these events are not mass layoffs or firm deaths.
+Restriction (3) requires the firm not be in a firm that would be providing outsourced labor, such as temporary help firms.

 This definition identifies 279 OL outsourcing events between 2001 and 2009 in 225 firms.
-These events are fairly wide ranging, and include low-wage FCSL occupations such as cooks, cleaners, etc., manufacturing occupations such as upholsters, and other service occupations, such as health insurance professionals.19
+These events are fairly wide ranging, and include low-wage FCSL occupations such as cooks, cleaners, etc., manufacturing occupations such as upholsters, and other service occupations, such as health insurance professionals.